Customise Consent Preferences

 But no, they’re not kids anymore.
 They’re 18.
 OMG!

 When I see family photos, I feel a mix of happiness and melancholy.
 Their smiles bring me joy, but I can’t help but internalize on how much they’ve changed.
-I imagine their conversations before taking the picture, the laughter, the energy, the teasing roasts they must have shared.

 I’m not even sure if I get it right in my imaginations because times have changed and certainly their conversations are not the same as a year ago.
-Life moves on sadly, and every day brings new changes and growth.

-Living abroad might seem glamorous, but it’s mentally tough.
 You have to find the strength to watch your family thrive without you, hitting milestones in your absence.
 You miss the big moments, the start of new families, the birth of nieces and nephews, losing loved ones, or even simple reunions.

 I often wonder how long it will take me to catch up when I finally go home.

 Will I get used to my brother’s deep voice, whether it’s real or just his attempt to sound older?
 Will I manage the shock of finding my clothes moved to another room because my sister’s stuff has taken over the one we shared?
-When she told me that, I laughed but also felt like jumping on a plane immediately.
-Like who told her I’m never coming back?

-Time flies.
-I miss those family moments they now share with my parents, the closeness they have both physically and emotionally.
+Fact is; I miss those family moments they now share with my parents, the closeness they have both physically and emotionally.

 Life is strange sometimes, those at home want to leave, while those away just want to go back.